 - Click the Clinical and Assay Data tab (or the pencil icon for the data views web part) to exit edit mode.

 - Notice that your copied instrument data now appears in the Assays section.

 Integrate with Other Study Data

 Now that the data has been copied to the study, we can integrate it with other data.
 Since we only copied data for a single participant, we won't make elaborate connections here, but we can create a simple combined grid by adding some columns of demographic data which were not available in our assay run upload process.

-- Select your newly copied dataset from the Assays section on the Clinical and Assay Data tab.
+- Click the name of your newly copied dataset from the Assays section on the Clinical and Assay Data tab to open it.
 Notice that all values in the ParticipantID column are links, meaning they connect to more data via "lookup".

 - Select (Grid Views) > Customize Grid.

 - Click the next to Participant ID to expand columns available through that lookup reference.

 - Place checkmarks next to Start Date and Treatment Group.

 - Save as the default, or name the new grid.